Break-up of the Beatles: Legal dissolution

 The subsequent negotiations were lengthy as McCartney continued to demand his freedom from the Beatles and Apple, yet his own advisors were now giving him the same warnings regarding the potential tax liability as Klein had identified.
 The other Beatles soon came to doubt Klein's ability to negotiate a successful settlement with McCartney, given the pair's ongoing antipathy; they were also disillusioned with Klein for his mismanagement of Harrison's Bangladesh aid project, and Lennon felt betrayed by Klein's lack of support for his and Ono's increasingly political music.
 Lennon, Harrison and Starr formally severed their ties with Klein in March 1973, initiating a wave of lawsuits in London and New York.
 In November, they sued Klein for misrepresentation and breach of fiduciary duty.
 Klein then countersued Apple for $19 million in unpaid fees.
 The cases were settled out of court in January 1977 with Apple paying Klein $5,009,200, equivalent to approximately £2.9 million at the time.
 Klein credited the "tireless efforts and Kissinger-like negotiating brilliance of Yoko Ono Lennon" in achieving a settlement to his satisfaction.

 With Klein no longer managing Apple, the four former bandmates were able to work cooperatively towards a settlement.
 This document, known as "The Beatles Agreement", was signed by the four in December 1974.
 Photographer Bob Gruen recalled Lennon's bemusement at the length and intricacy of the settlement document, saying: "He told me that the original agreement between Klein and the Beatles had been two or three paragraphs on a single piece of paper.
 Now it was going to take an eighty-seven-page document to dissolve."
 The formal dissolution of the partnership took place in London on 9 January 1975.
+Apple Corps was not dissolved and as of January 2025 is still operating.